yogesh-studypad/cocos-docs/manual/framework/native/v2/gui/overview/en.md

 ### General properties and Usages of UIImageView

-To enrich the UI we added a image display widget-UIImageView, as following code:
+To enrich the UI we added an image display widget-UIImageView, as following code:

 ```
     UIImageView *imageView = UIImageView::create();